firatoezcan/infrastructure/Readme.md

 ### **Services that are pre-deployed**

-For convenience `minio-operator` is already deployed so you can add S3 storage into your namespaces via `./cluster-config/values.yaml`.
+For convenience `minio-operator` is already deployed so you can add S3 storage into your namespaces via the `minio-tenant` chart (example usage in `base-helmfile.yaml`).
 `harbor` is also deployed as your local docker registry and helm repository.

 You can reach the services if you added those entries to your `/etc/hosts` via: